 Dust your furniture on a regular basis to avoid filth buildup.
 Take a rag and dust off any debris that has accumulated on antique furniture when you are dusting your luxury home on a regular basis.

 UV light is extremely harmful to antiques.
 As a result, exposing your antiques to sunshine is not a good idea.
-Antiques should not be left outside nor near a window, where they can exposed to sunlight.
+Antiques should not be left outside nor near a window, where they can expose to sunlight.

 3. For a dry climate, use a humidifier.